 The employment consequences of increasing the minimum wage in the United States continue to be a major subject of debate, but how researchers choose to estimate the effects of raising […]

 Ben Zipperer was a Research Economist at the Washington Center for Equitable Growth.
-His research focuses on the minimum wage and other labor standards, measuring how specific labor market policies affect the income distribution, productivity, and employment.
-In addition to developing Equitable Growth's research capacity and agenda, he will identify and engage academic researchers and also connect with policymakers, the media, and funders.
-Ben received a Ph.D. in economics from the University of Massachusetts, Amherst, and a B.S. in mathematics from the University of Georgia.
+His research focused on the minimum wage and other labor standards, measuring how specific labor market policies affect the income distribution, productivity, and employment.
+He received a Ph.D. in economics from the University of Massachusetts, Amherst, and a B.S. in mathematics from the University of Georgia.

 In a new working paper, Alan Manning of the London School of Economics argues that a clear signal of the negative employment effects of the minimum wage is “elusive,” which should not be surprising if...